 Local Bridge Improvement Program

-This program provides funding to local public authorities in Kansas for the replacement or rehabilitation of locally-owned bridges that are in poor condition, ensuring safer infrastructure for communities.
+This program provides state funding to local governments in Kansas for the replacement or rehabilitation of bridges in poor condition, enhancing safety and connectivity in their communities.

 Award Range